1. What is skimming explain?

 Completed tasks (that are designated as entry points) appear as blue rectangles in a breadcrumbs control.
 A user selects a rectangle to return to that task.

 Tabs for both completed and future tasks (that are marked as entry points) appear at the top of the action area.
-Completed tasks contain with a check mark.
+Completed tasks contain a checkmark.

 No breadcrumbs control or tabs appear.
 A user can return to a completed task that is marked as an entry point when the button appears.